 Professor Jarrod Homer is a senior accredited Consultant ENT/Head and Neck Surgeon.
 He is very experienced in the generality of ear, nose & throat (ENT) conditions and surgery and has particular expertise in head and neck cancer surgery, thyroid surgery, rhinoplasty, voice and snoring.

 Professor Homer has been a Consultant Otolaryngologist-Head and Neck Surgeon at Manchester Royal Infirmary since 2002, where he leads the head and neck cancer service.
 He is also a Professor at the University of Manchester.

-He was director of ENT surgery at Manchester Royal Infirmary from 2003-2008 and chair of the regional head and neck cancer group from 2002-2008.
-He continues to be lead for head and neck cancer for the MRI/Christie team and holds a number of regional and national positions of responsibility in ENT/head and neck surgery.
+He holds a number of regional and national positions of responsibility in ENT/head and neck surgery.
 He is invited to lecture various audiences nationally and internationally.

 He is an opinion leader and is widely published with 100 peer reviewed papers and has supervised several research doctorates.

 He practices evidence based medicine, which, coupled with almost 20 years experience as a consultant, leads to effective interventions where indicated.